certificate

 Legal Counsel - Employment

-This role involves providing strategic legal advice on a wide range of employment matters, including litigation, restructuring, and compliance.
-You will work closely with the People team and business stakeholders, manage external counsel, and contribute to the development of employment policies and training programs.
+This role involves providing strategic legal advice on a wide range of employment matters, including litigation, policy development, and business change programs.
+You will work closely with the People team and other stakeholders, managing external counsel and ensuring compliance with UK employment law.

 Ocado logo